-For many years, there has been debate about how valuable breast testing is for early detection of breast cancer and increases the chances of survival.
+For many years, there has been debate about how valuable Breast Self Exam is for early detection of breast cancer and increases the chances of survival.
 But times have changed.
 In fact, breast self-testing actually works.
+So don’t waste anymore Do Breast Self Exam Now.
+Because it’s worthiness.

 Breast self-test is a test a woman performs at home to find changes or problems in her breast tissue.
-Many women believe that it is important for their health.
+Many women believe that it is important for their breast care.
 And indeed it is.

 Breast self-examination or regular breast examinations can be an important way to detect breast cancer in the early stages, when it will be more likely to have successful treatment.
 Although no single test can detect all types of breast cancer at an early stage, we believe that self-monitoring of the breast in combination with other screening methods may increase the likelihood of early detection.